-Ensuring the technical balancing of the natural gas transmission system in the common Estonian-Latvian balancing zone from 1 January 2020, natural gas PSOs Elering, AS and AS "Conexus Baltic Grid" found regulatory deficiencies which were basically related to the settlement of imbalance and neutrality charges.
-On 25 November 2021 the Regulator, in coordination with Estonian NRA, approved "Common regulations for the natural gas balancing of transmission system" in new version, eliminating the identified shortcomings.
+Ensuring the technical balancing of the natural gas transmission system in the common Estonian-Latvian balancing zone natural gas PSOs Elering, AS and AS "Conexus Baltic Grid" found necessity to facilitate the changes in gas market operations basically related to the settlement of imbalance and neutrality charges.
+On 25 November 2021 the Regulator, in coordination with Estonian NRA, approved "Common regulations for the natural gas balancing of transmission system" in new version, determining the use the Dutch Title Transfer Facility (hereinafter - TTF) exchange price as a reference price in determining the daily imbalance price, if there is insufficient liquidity for trading platform or for some other objective and justified reason, requirements for the prevention of negative imbalance as well as clarifying of the neutrality fee attribution principles and imbalance price calculation algorithm.